Whiteknight/CastIron/docs/architecture.md

 For these and several other reasons, CastIron provides several wrappers and abstractions which help to shield the developer from these problems:

-### `IDbConnectionAsync` and `IDbCommandAsync`
+### `IDbConnectionAsync`, `IDbCommandAsync` and `IDataReaderAsync`

-These types are mostly for internal use, and expose async method variants for `IDbConnection` and `IDbCommand` interfaces, respectively.
-The underlying `System.Data` objects can be retrieved from `IDbConnectionAsync.Connection` and `IDbCommandAsync.Command` respectively.
+These types are mostly for internal use, and expose async method variants for `IDbConnection`, `IDbCommand` and `IDataReader` interfaces, respectively.
+The underlying `System.Data` objects can be retrieved from `IDbConnectionAsync.Connection`, `IDbCommandAsync.Command` and `IDataReader.Reader` respectively.

-An async wrapper over `IDataReader` is forthcoming, and will probably coincide with the advent of C# 8.0 and `IAsyncEnumerable<T>`.
+`IDbConnectionAsync` and `IDbCommandAsync` are used to expose Async method variants with Tasks in the `ISqlRunner`. `IDataReaderAsync` is only used to provide an `IAsyncEnumerable<T>` interface, which is only available in the .NET Standard 2.1 build but not in the .NET Framework 4.5 or .NET Standard 2.0 builds.
+If your application does not target .NET Standard 2.1, .NET Core 3.0 or higher, you won't make use of `IDataReaderAsync` or `IAsyncEnumerable<T>`.

 ### `IDataInteraction`